Submissions

 2.2 Interview

-Conducted with an academic personality of great international prominence in the field of Communication in Latin America, the interview must be at least 20,000 characters long (with spaces and including any footnotes and bibliographical references) and at most 35,000 characters long (with spaces and including any footnotes and bibliographical references).
-The text, in Microsoft Word or OpenOffice, must be in DIN A4 size page format (21.0 cm x 29.7 cm), with all side margins of 3 cm, with text typed in Times New Roman font, body 12, justified, with single spacing between lines and a 1 cm indent at the beginning of paragraphs.
+Conducted with an academic personality of great international projection in the field of Communication in Latin America, the interview must have at least 20,000 characters (with spaces and including any footnotes and bibliographic references) and a maximum of 35,000 characters (with spaces and including any footnotes and bibliographic references).
+The text, in Microsoft Word or OpenOffice, must be in DIN A4 size page format (21.0 cm x 29.7 cm), with all side margins of 3 cm, with text typed in Times New Roman font, size 12, justified, with single spacing between lines and indentation of 1 cm at the beginning of paragraphs.

-The interview is in question and answer format.
-Under no circumstances should the questions use all uppercase fonts and be in bold, with no need to identify the interviewer.
-The answers should also not use all capitalized fonts.
+The interview is in a question-and-answer format.
+The questions should not, under any circumstances, use all uppercase fonts and should be in bold, with no need to identify the interviewer.
+Answers should not use all uppercase fonts either.
 It is also not necessary to identify the interviewee at the beginning of each answer.
-Italics are only used for foreign words.
-Any highlights within the text - such as subheadings - should be placed in bold.
+Italics are used only for foreign words.
+Any highlights within the text – such as subtitles – should be placed in bold.

 Title

-Each interview must have a title, centered, in Portuguese, English and Spanish, in that order, all in uppercase, in Times New Roman font, body 14, with single spacing between the lines.
-Under no circumstances should the titles contain footnotes, nor should they be bolded, italicized or underlined.
+Each interview must contain a title, centered, in Portuguese, English and Spanish, in that order, all in capital letters, in Times New Roman font, size 14, with single spacing between lines.
+Titles, under no circumstances, should contain footnotes, nor be submitted to bold, italics and underlining.

-Please note: if the article is written in Spanish or English, the order in which the titles are presented changes.
-For articles written in Spanish, the order of the titles is as follows: in Spanish, in English and in Portuguese.
-For articles written in English, the order of the titles is as follows: in English, in Spanish and in Portuguese.
+Attention: if the article is written in Spanish or English, the order of presentation of the title’s changes.
+For articles written in Spanish, the order of the titles is as follows: in Spanish, in English, and in Portuguese.
+For articles written in English, the order of the titles is as follows: in English, in Spanish, and in Portuguese.

 Brief biography of the interviewee

-Below the title, after skipping a line, there should be the interviewee's full name and a brief biography, in no more than 800 characters (with spaces).
-It is recommended that this biographical text include the biographee's institutional and academic connections, the main positions and roles they have held throughout their career, as well as the titles and awards they have won.
-The e-mail address to be disclosed should also be added at the end.
+Below the title, after skipping a line, there should be the full name of the interviewee and a brief biography, in a maximum of 800 characters (with spaces).
+It is recommended that, in this biographical text, they contain the institutional and academic connections of the biography, the main positions and functions assumed throughout the career, in addition to the titles and awards won.
+The e-mail address should be included at the end.

 Introductory text

-Before the questions and answers, the interviewer may insert a brief introductory text about the interview and/or interviewee.
+Before the questions and answers, the interviewer is allowed to insert a brief introductory text about the interview and/or interviewee.
 This text must contain a maximum of 1,200 characters (with spaces).

 Footnotes

-Generally, this type of text within the magazine, because it is an interview, does not include citations and bibliographical references.
-However, if necessary, you should use the general rules for citations and bibliographical references indicated in items 2.1.1.2 and 2.1.1.3.
+Generally, this textual type within the journal, as it is an interview, does not include citations and bibliographic references.
+But, if necessary, the general rules for citation and formation of bibliographic references indicated in items 2.1.1.2 and 2.1.1.3 should be used.

 Photography

-In addition to the text of the interview, you must also send a digital photo, in JPEG or JPG format, with a minimum size of 6 cm X 4 cm and a minimum resolution of 300 dpi.
+In addition to the text of the interview, a digital photo, in JPEG or JPG format, with minimum dimensions of 6 cm X 4 cm, in a minimum resolution of 300 dpi, must also be sent, as a supplementary document.

 2.3 Study